 As with pre-natal training, maintaining strength in your pelvic floor is essential.
 The pressure exerted on this area by various types of training and even daily activities can lead to stress incontinence.
 It’s vital to keep up the kegels during this time and long after the birth to maximise your ability to avoid this unfortunate reality of motherhood.
 Again, it’s important to consider the implications of high impact activities here as there is a risk of prolapse of the pelvic organs.

 The timing of your exercise regime will affect the taste of your breast milk for your baby.
 Exercise will increase the amount of lactic acid present in your body.
 The best rule to follow to avoid this is to feed prior to exercise and at least one hour afterwards.
 This will ensure the baby is receiving the best tasting and most nutrient rich milk.

-If you’re interested in working with us through your post-natal period, contact us for further details or to book your free consultation.
+If you’re interested in working with us through your post-natal period, contact us for further details or to book your consultation.
 The rewards of post natal exercise speak for themselves.
 Find out more about how we can help you following your new arrival with our tailored programmes designed by our specialists in this field.